 No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.

-Prior Coursework Requirements: UW–Madison University Special
+UW–Madison University Special

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special students.
+With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 - Good standing (progressing according to standards; any funding guarantee remains in place).

-- Probation (not progressing according to grade standards but permitted to enroll; specific plan with dates and deadlines in place in regard to removal of probationary status)
+- Probation (not progressing according to standards but permitted to enroll; loss of funding guarantee; specific plan with dates and deadlines in place in regard to removal of probationary status).

 - Unsatisfactory progress (not progressing according to standards; not permitted to enroll, dismissal, leave of absence or change of advisor or program).